kongying-tavern/yuan-shen-map/docs/docs/en/download-client.md

 ## 提示

-* The whole system only supports Windows system for the time being
+* The current client only supports windows system, if you are a user of other systems, you can use our [web version of the map](https://yuanshen.site/index_en.html "Genshin Map")

+I'm sorry for the inconvenience!